laupierre/RNA-Seq_mouse_pipeline/README.md

 ### this is the working place for developing the RNA-Seq pipeline based on singularity

-This is the development version for the production team: v0.1_dev
+This is the development version deposited for the production team: the current version is v0.1_dev

 The singularity images are built for:
 BBMap version 39.01,